Car accident attorney agencies in Utah

 Utah No-Fault Insurance (PIP)

 The state of Utah states that every driver needs to carry PIP insurance.
-This means that after a crash, each person’s own insurance pays their medical bills initially (up to policy limits), even if fault hasn’t been determined yet.
+This means after a crash, each person’s own insurance pays their medical bills initially (up to policy limits), even if fault hasn’t been determined yet.

 As mentioned earlier, Utah traffic laws mandate a minimum of $3,000 in PIP coverage per person.
 Most policies can go higher, too.
 If your injuries only warrant PIP, you will handle claims through insurers first.